Nice to meet you.

 2. Keep track of employee absences

 Depending on your company’s structure, keeping track of absences can be more challenging for some than others.
-Brick-and-mortar establishments can physically monitor when employees are working.
+Brick-and-mortar establishments can physically monitor employees when they are working.
 However, many of today’s organizations are offering either remote work or flexible scheduling.
 In fact, remote work has increased over the past 10 years by a staggering 91 percent.

 employee scheduling benefits